mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ![Instrument Page - for values/telemetry](../../assets/fly/instrument_page_values.jpg)

-You can configure what information is display by clicking the small gear icon on the top left of the panel.
+You can configure what information is display by pressing the small gear icon on the top left of the panel.
 Each value can be displayed in normal or "large" size (large size shows just one value per row in the page, while normal shows 2).

 ![Instrument Page - values settings](../../assets/fly/instrument_page_values_settings.jpg)